Skip to content

 Why does my order return 200 OK but orderStatus: "Rejected"?

-The API gateway returns 200 OK once the request is structurally valid.
-Whether the order is accepted by the matching engine is a separate outcome reflected in orderStatus.
-The most common engine rejections are:
+The API returns 200 OK once the request body is structurally valid.
+Whether the order is accepted for routing is reflected in orderStatus.
+Common rejections include:

 • R78 - market order submitted outside Regular Trading Hours (9:30 AM-4:00 PM ET).
 Use a Limit order with timeInForce: "Day_Plus" or "GTC_Plus" for extended hours.